-This year the new Horticulture Show at the Royal Norfolk Show is to be transformed into a unique and interactive community hub and set to be bigger than ever before.
-The new space will be cover a wide variety of horticultural styles to suit the ever-growing industry and be an exciting change for visitors this year.
+For 2018, the Horticulture Show at the Royal Norfolk Show was transformed into a unique and interactive community hub and was bigger than ever before.
+The new space covered a wide variety of horticultural styles to suit the ever-growing industry and was an exciting change for visitors.

 Community hub and plot to plate demonstrations

-With the help of the Royal Horticultural Society there will be an allotment space run by community and charity groups with a demonstration area for talks suited to growing fruit and vegetables.
-Visitors will be able to chat with volunteers on the plot about growing food at home or starting a new allotment themselves.
+With the help of the Royal Horticultural Society there was an allotment space run by community and charity groups with a demonstration area for talks suited to growing fruit and vegetables.
+Visitors were able to chat with volunteers on the plot about growing food at home or starting a new allotment themselves.

-We are delighted to have a talented team of garden designers to show off their skills with an area dedicated to show gardens which will all incorporate one of the three main themes of the show this year – Wellbeing, Field to Fork and our Coast.
+A talented team of garden designers showed off their skills with an area dedicated to show gardens which incorporated one of the three main themes of the show this year – Wellbeing, Field to Fork and our Coast.

 School show gardens

-Schools are invited to design their own fun and colourful show gardens in raised beds along the main pathway to the marquees, again following one or all of the main themes of the show and judged by industry experts.
-This is a chance to encourage young people into gardening and this will provide them with a superb opportunity to get their hands dirty and enjoy having fun with plants.
+Schools designed their own fun and colourful show gardens in raised beds along the main pathway to the marquees, again following one or all of the main themes of the show and judged by industry experts.
+This was a chance to encourage young people into gardening and provided them with a superb opportunity to get their hands dirty and enjoy having fun with plants.

 Indoor and urban marquee

-Created by the Norfolk Bee Keepers Society who will be back with their bees.
-This will show how we need bees for our food chain and how that process works directly with our own gardens and allotments.
+Creating real buzz at the show will be Larissa Cooper of Larissa’s Garden.
+Larissa will be showing how we need bees for our food chain and how that process works directly with our own gardens and allotments.

 Norfolk and Norwich Horticultural Society